dssdecal/sp25/_site/README.md

-Fall 2024 Website for the Data Science Society's DeCal Offering of Data 198: Introduction to Real-World Data Science
+Spring 2025 Website for the Data Science Society's DeCal Offering of Data 198: Introduction to Real-World Data Science
-* Co-created by Brandon Lee Concepcion and James Geronimo, managed by Brandon Concepcion